 Directions

-Rinse sauerkraut well with water.
+Rinse sauerkraut with water, strain.

-Cook for 45-60 minutes until the sauerkraut is well cooked.
+Cook for 50 – 60 minutes until the sauerkraut is well cooked.

 Season with salt and pepper.